 Kulla Marka Gjoni

 Tower of Gjon Marka Gjoni is located in Shkodra’s city center and dates to the 16th century.
-It houses Shkodra’s prettiest tower (kulla) decorated in the neo-Reneissence style, topped with a zig-zag roof.
+It houses Shkodra’s prettiest tower (Kulla) decorated in the neo-Renaissance style, topped with a zig-zag roof.
 The tower was added in the early 20th c. and designed by famed Albanian architect Kole Idromeno.
 The private property is hidden and inaccessible behind the concrete wall.
 The tower is part of the residence of the Gjon Marka Gjoni (Gjomarkaj) family who has made important historical contributions to Albania throughout its history.

 The English clock tower